tellor-io/EIP-2362/README.md

 These `id`s MUST however be uniform across all providers: multiple EIP-2362 compliant contracts can give different values and timestamps for the same `id`, but they must be referring to the same data point.

 Proposed Id generation fields:
-A complet list is kept on Google doc [here](https://docs.google.com/spreadsheets/d/15TPUuPWrxh7eMGaJKIupOh6l5yG-abn8UJejVhHCWV8/edit?usp=sharing).
+A complete list is kept on Google doc [here](https://docs.google.com/spreadsheets/d/15TPUuPWrxh7eMGaJKIupOh6l5yG-abn8UJejVhHCWV8/edit?usp=sharing).

 | Description | ValuePair | DecimalPlaces | String           | Keccak256                                                        |
 |-------------|-----------|---------------|------------------|------------------------------------------------------------------|